HSBC : Rising costs and U.S. settlement crimp HSBC's first-half profit | 4-Traders

 Shares in Europe's biggest bank dipped in London as investors and analysts await clearer signs of progress in the new HSBC management's strategy of shifting into growth mode after years of shrinking its global empire.

-HSBC reported on Monday a pretax profit of $10.7 billion (£8.23 billion) in the six months through June, up 4.6 percent from the year-ago period.
+HSBC reported on Monday a pretax profit of $10.7 billion in the six months through June, up 4.6 percent from the year-ago period.

 As the bank spent on hiring more frontline staff and expanding digital capabilities, its costs climbed 6 percent to $17.5 billion.